devnich/python-programming/README.md

 ## Use `elif` to specify additional tests

-May want to provide several alternative choices, each with its own test;
-use `elif` (short for "else if") and a condition to specify these.
+May want to provide several alternative choices, each with its own test; use `elif` (short for “else if”) and a condition to specify these.

 ``` python
 if m > 9.0: